 According to Glassdoor.co.in, the average salary of investment banking analyst in India is INR 902,800 per annum.

-And here’s a list of salary of different investment banks in India –
+And here’s a list of the salaries of different investment banks in India –

 Let’s have another perspective offered by Payscale.com.

-According to Payscale.com, the average salary of Associate – Investment Banking is INR 782,988.
+According to Payscale.com, the average salaries for Associate – Investment Banking is INR 782,988.